mbrsagor/ReactRedux/README.md

  - Login system.
  - Reset password.
 - Backend API connection.
-- Develop simple admin-template
+- Develop a simple admin template
-- Frontend latest development with responsive, and SCSS how to work.
+- Frontend latest development with responsive, SCSS, and how to work.

-###### Implement SCSS in new React version
+###### Implement SCSS in the new React version
 ```base
 yarn add node-sass@4.14.1
 ```

-If you already have scss and any error raise then you may replace and follow the command.
+If you already have scss and any error is raised, then you may replace it and follow the command.
 >NPM
 ```base
 npm uninstall node-sass